HOW TO REFINANCE YOUR CAR LOAN

 If you have an older car, you’ll need to consider a Hire Purchase or bank loan to refinance.
 Because setting a PCP balloon payment is tricky to calculate on older cars!

-Instead of a PCP, you might want to consider a Hire Purchase deal.
+Instead of a PCP, you might want to consider a Hire Purchase car finance deal.
 A Hire Purchase has fewer options than a PCP but is significantly more straightforward.

 Essentially, you ‘hire’ the car until your final repayment.
 After that, you own it outright.
-Your monthly payments will be higher than with PCP because you’re paying off the car’s total value.
+Your monthly payments will be higher than with PCP because you pay off the car’s total value.

 Even if you refinance to a Hire Purchase deal from a PCP, you’ll likely be paying a lower monthly repayment.
 That’s because of the depreciation of the car.